-First up: Color Kingdoms with my virtual students via the Zoom and Kahoot! integration.
+First up: Color Kingdom with my virtual students via the Zoom and Kahoot! integration.
 With microphones and videos enabled and Breakout Rooms engaged, I eavesdropped on back-and-forth strategy conversations, quick remarks of encouragement…and eventually students’ screaming, after some players realized the strategy of covering an opponent’s territory and reducing their kingdom coverage on the screen.

-A student’s perspective: Color Kingdoms capitalizes on teamwork and collaboration, and working alongside peers for a common strategy is fun and fulfilling.
+A student’s perspective: Color Kingdom capitalizes on teamwork and collaboration, and working alongside peers for a common strategy is fun and fulfilling.
 An extra bonus: celebrating with your team after a kingdom is conquered!